tcet-opensource/documentation/docs/projects/tcet-linux/about-tcet-linux.md

 5) Basic System Usage: Familiarize yourself with system navigation, file manipulation, software installation, and package management using Pacman.

-6) Customizing TCET Linux: Tailor your system to your liking by changing themes, icons, and installing additional software packages through the package manager.
+6) Customizing TCET Linux: Tailor your system to your liking by changing themes, icons, and installing additional software packages through the pacman package manager.

 ## System Administration ##